ThomasWaldmann/moin-2.0-dev/README.txt

 MoinMoin - a wiki engine in Python
 ==================================

+MoinMoin is an easy to use, full-featured and extensible wiki software package written in Python.
+It can fulfill a wide range of roles, such as a personal notes organizer deployed on a laptop or home web server, a company knowledge base deployed on an intranet, or an Internet server open to individuals sharing the same interests, goals or projects.

 Copyright (c) 2000-2006 by Juergen Hermann <jh@web.de>
 Copyright (c) 2006-2011 The MoinMoin development team, see
                         http://moinmo.in/MoinCoreTeamGroup

-All rights reserved, see docs/licenses/COPYING for details.
+All rights reserved, MoinMoin is licensed under the GNU GPL v2 or later, see docs/licenses/COPYING for details.

 Documentation and Support
 =========================

-Online:

 Project homepage is at http://moinmo.in/ - there are also links to support resources and informations about MoinMoin development status and plans.